-Rising interest rates: Why they’re increasing & how this might affect you
+Rising interest rates: Why they’re increasing and how this might affect you

 You’ve probably heard that interest rates, the percentage that lenders can charge for borrowing money, are rising after years of low levels.
 Why?
 Inflation is growing, which makes things cost more.
 To slow this inflation and strengthen the economy, the U.S. central bank, the Federal Reserve (the “Fed”), has been increasing its interest rate, which causes other lenders to raise their rates, too.footnote 1